Music podcast: Notable examples

 Emma Carey of Esquire Magazine compiled a list of the best music podcasts for discovering and digesting music.
-The list included Song Exploder hosted by Thao Nguyen, Dissect hosted by Cole Cuchna, Louder Than a Riot hosted by Rodney Carmichael and Sidney Madden, Switched on Pop hosted by Nate Sloan and Chris Harding, Questlove Supreme hosted by Ahmir Khalib Thompson, Rolling Stone: Music Now hosted by Rolling Stone Magazine, All Songs Considered hosted by Bob Boilen and Robin Hilton, Talkhouse host by the Talkhouse Media, Lost Notes hosted by KCRW, and No Effects hosted by Jesse Cohen.
+The list included Song Exploder hosted by Hrishikesh Hirway, Dissect hosted by Cole Cuchna, Louder Than a Riot hosted by Rodney Carmichael and Sidney Madden, Switched on Pop hosted by Nate Sloan and Charlie Harding, Questlove Supreme hosted by Ahmir Khalib Thompson, Rolling Stone: Music Now hosted by Rolling Stone Magazine, All Songs Considered hosted by Bob Boilen and Robin Hilton, Talkhouse host by the Talkhouse Media, Lost Notes hosted by KCRW, and No Effects hosted by Jesse Cohen.

 Dan Price of Make Use Of Magazine compiled a list of the best 2019 music podcasts that are Spotify originals or hosted exclusively on the Spotify platform.
 The list included Showstopper hosted by Naomi Zeichner, The Joe Budden Podcast hosted by Joe Budden, Dissect hosted by Cole Cuchna, Microphone Check hosted by Frannie Kelley and Ali Shaheed Muhammad, Fest and Flauschig hosted by Jan Böhmermann and Olli Schulz, MotoGP Podcast hosted by Spotify Studios and Dorna Sports, Are and Be hosted by Spotify Studios, David's out for a Good Time hosted by David Olshanetsky, Under Cover hosted by Spotify Studios, and Amy Schumer Presents: 3 Girls, 1 Keith hosted by Amy Schumer.

 John Kennedy of Clash Magazine compiled a list of the best music podcasts to listen to during the COVID-19 pandemic lock down.
 The list included Tape Notes hosted by John Kennedy, The Adam Buxton Podcast hosted by Adam Buxton, James Acaster's Perfect Sounds hosted by James Acaster, Elevenses hosted by Danielle Perry, Bugeye's Rock Pop Rambles hosted by Angela Martin, and Tales From No Man's Land hosted by Frank Turner.

 Bianca Rodriguez of Marie Claire Magazine compiled a list of the best music podcasts.
 The list included Song Exploder, Broken Record, Desert Island Discs, Hit Parade, Tiny Desk Concerts, Riffs On Riffs, Popcast, Your Favorite Band Sucks, Rolling Stone Music Now, Song vs. Song, and Disgraceland.

 Anne Bensfield and Pamela Rogers of the School Library Journal compiled a list of the best music podcasts for starting off the year 2021.